archelogos/CarND-Advanced-Lane-Lines/README.md

 ### 6. Pipeline Output

-At the end of the pipeline, the result was an eye-bird view of each image, previously converted to a binary one.
-Where lane lines where detected and interpolated to define a whole line that can be used in the resulting pipeline to draw an area where the car should be driving.
+At the end of the pipeline, the result was an eye-bird-view of each image, previously converted to a binary one.
+Then, the lane lines where detected and interpolated to define a whole line that can be used in the resulting pipeline to draw the whole area between them.

-At the same time, the radius of curvature and the relative position of the car to the center were properly calculated, giving some extra information to the agent in a possible future scenario where these inforation can be the inputs for a making decision algorithm.
+At the same time, the radius of curvature and the relative position of the car to the center were properly calculated, giving some extra information.

 ![alt text][image5]

 ---